Jubilee Hall

 Requirements for the program are outlined in the "Requirements" tab of this Catalogue.
 This Planner tab offers a sample semester-by-semester model schedule which accounts for the Professional Core and historical course availability.
 For timely completion of the program, students must routinely meet with their assigned academic adviser to carefully plan their schedule based on available courses.

-To enroll and continue in the teacher education program, students must provide evidence of completed field experience requirements and a minimum GPA of 3.0.
-Students also must attend Clinical Orientations that are offered during Fall and Spring semesters.
+To enroll and continue in the Secondary Education major, students must provide evidence of completed field experience requirements and a minimum GPA of 3.0.
+Students also must attend required Clinical Orientations hosted by the College's Office of Fieldwork and Certification that are offered during Fall and Spring semesters.

 First Year | ||